Alexander Adams (British Army officer): Java

 Adams was appointed to the command of a brigade.
 The Java Expedition sailed the day before a tremendous hurricane which devastated the Coromandel coast.
 The expedition, which was well out to sea, suffered only trifling damage.

 Reinforced at Malacca by a body of troops from Bengal, the army disembarked near Batavia, took possession of it, and made preparations to attack the strongly fortified position of Cornelis, within three or four miles of that city.
 After a heavy cannonade from both sides for some days, it was taken by assault, resulting, after some subsequent minor operations, in the final surrender of the island and its dependencies.

 On the settlement of Java, Adams was appointed to the command of the central division of the army, and to the important office of minister at the court of the emperor at Solo.
 He held this office until it was merged in the appointment of a civil commissioner to superintend the affairs of the native courts.
-Adams was then nominated Resident at Sourabaya, and to the command of the troops of the eastern division.
-The latter position, he continued to exercise at Sourabaya and at Samarang, until the general peace and restitution of Java to the Dutch.
+Adams was then nominated Resident at Surabaya, and to the command of the troops of the eastern division.
+The latter position, he continued to exercise at Surabaya and at Samarang, until the general peace and restitution of Java to the Dutch.